ryukau/VSTPlugins/docs/manual/SevenDelay/SevenDelay_en.md

 #### Hold
 Toggle LFO phase hold.
 This may be useful for live performance.

+## Change Log
+- 0.1.1
+  - Disabled GUI for Linux build.
+This is a makeshift change while tracking down a bug related to VSTGUI.
+  - Changed tuning of `To Allpass` of LFO.
+  - Changed minimal value of `DC Kill` to 5.0 Hz.
+- 0.1.0
+  - Initial release.

 ## License
 SevenDelay is licensed under GPLv3.
 Complete licenses are linked below.